History of citizenship: Transitions

 Nationalism emerged.
 Many thinkers suggest that notions of citizenship rights emerged from this spirit of each person identifying strongly with the nation of their birth.
 A modern type of citizenship is one which lets people participate in a number of different ways.
 Citizenship is not a "be-all end-all" relation, but only one of many types of relationships which a person might have.
 It has been seen as an "equalizing principle" in the sense that most other people have the same status.
 One theory sees different types of citizenship emanating out from concentric circles—from the town, to the state, to the world—and that citizenship can be studied by looking at which types of relations people value at any one time.

 The idea that participating in lawmaking is an essential aspect of citizenship continues to be expressed by different thinkers.
 For example, British journalist and pamphleteer William Cobbett said that the "greatest right", which he called the "right of rights", was having a share in the "making of the laws", and then submitting the laws to the "good of the whole."

 The idea of citizenship, and western senses of government, began to emerge in Asia in the 19th and 20th centuries.
-In Meiji Japan, popular social forces exerted influence against traditional types of authority, and out of a period of negotiations and concessions by the state came a time of "expanding democracy", according to one account.
+In Meiji era Japan, popular social forces exerted influence against traditional types of authority, and out of a period of negotiations and concessions by the state came a time of "expanding democracy", according to one account.
 Numerous cause-and-effect relations worked to bring about a Japanese version of citizenship: expanding military activity led to an enlarged state and territory, which furthered direct rule including the power of the military and the Japanese emperor, but this indirectly led to popular resistance, struggle, bargaining, and consequently an expanded role for citizens in early 20th century Japan.